marceloflores1/pandas-challenge/README.md

 2. Py City Schools

-The objective is to analyze two files containing Student and School information to break it down and look for trends on the following:
+The objective is to analyze two files containing Student and School information and look for trends while calculating the following:
 - District Summary
 - School Summary
 - Top Performing Schools